nmerkulov/faceittt/README.md

 Instructions:

- To run everythin in docker-compose use `docker-compose up -d` Maybe you will need to run this twice, since i added no wait-scripts (i run everything locally) Alternavely you can build cod and run
+ To run everything in docker-compose use `docker-compose up -d` Maybe you will need to run this twice, since i added no wait-scripts (i run everything locally) Alternavely you can build code and run on host

  To run app first run postgres using `docker-compose  up -d postgres`, then `go run main.go`

  Migrations are built in, but usually i use something like migrate/migrate to have migrations versioned and executed as 12FA recommends